Nathaniel Exum

 Nathaniel Exum (February 28, 1940 – December 3, 2021) was an American politician from Maryland, a member of the Democratic Party and former member of the Maryland State Senate, representing Maryland's District 24 in Prince George's County.

 Exum died from a lengthy illness at his home in Peppermill Village, Maryland, on December 3, 2021.

 Background

 Exum grew up in Memphis, Tennessee, and moved to the Washington, D.C., area to attend Howard University.
 After serving in the United States Army, he became a safety director for Joseph Smith & Sons.
 He was active with a number of community, religious, and civic organizations, including the Kiwanis, the NAACP, and the Metropolitan African Methodist Episcopal Church.
-Senator Exum, 81, died on December 3, 2021, at his home in Prince Georges County after a lengthy illness.
+Senator Exum, 81, died on December 3, 2021, at his home in Prince George's County after a lengthy illness.